libjared/fromage/README.md

 ## Features

 - Filetype-agnostic declarative secrets can be used inside your home-manager flakes.
-- Secrets are decrypted with an activation action, integrating seamlessly with home-manager.
+- Secrets are decrypted with an activation step, integrating seamlessly with home-manager.
-- Encryption/decryption use the typical age workflow, with ssh or age keys.
+- Decryption uses the typical age workflow with ssh or age keys.
 - Extremely small, so inspect the source yourself!

 ## Overview